-type of cap and trade or carbon pricing will emerge.
+While the specifics of the transition to a low-carbon economy are still being debated, it appears likely that some type of cap and trade or carbon pricing will emerge.
 Any effort to price carbon will hold significant implications for U.S. industries, regions and the nation.
 The International Economic Development Counicl (IEDC) recently published a report, Getting Prepared: Economic Development in a Transforming Energy Economy, designed to aid economic developers and others in related fields in positioning their economies to benefit from the transition.
 While IEDC does not specifically promote a cap and trade policy, we recognize that this is an important emerging issue that those in the economic development and allied professions need to be aware of and to understand.

-group of state economic development leaders in the fall of 2009.
+To understand how states are preparing for this changing policy paradigm, IEDC convened a group of state economic development leaders in the fall of 2009.
 The meeting was intended to explore the opportunities and challenges presented by a regional or economy-wide move toward carbon pricing.
 The states represented diverse geographies and economic circumstances.

 Following this meeting, IEDC selected nine states to profile in the Getting Prepared report to better understand how states are already transitioning to the low-carbon economy and working to reduce their greenhouse gas (GHG) emissions.
 Across the majority of states examined for this report, we found a significant amount of GHG mitigation activity, much of which is linked to economic development or is in the process of developing such linkages.
 Policies such as renewable energy standards, state and local energy efficiency strategies, new building codes, as well as clean tech development and deployment have tremendous implications for economic development.